Temp Mail Logo

 Is this tool suitable for bulk email validation?

-This tool is designed for manual spot-checking individual domains and addresses.
-It performs live DNS lookups which are not rate-limited for bulk use.
-For validating large email lists (thousands of addresses), a dedicated bulk email verification service that handles rate limiting, SMTP verification, and list processing at scale would be more appropriate.
-For single address checks and pre-send verification, this tool is ideal -- for bulk validation of thousands of addresses, a dedicated API service is more efficient.
+This tool is optimised for manual spot-checking of individual domains and addresses.
+It performs live DNS lookups which are not suitable for bulk use.
+Running hundreds of simultaneous checks would exceed public DNS resolver rate limits.
+For validating large email lists (thousands of addresses), use a dedicated bulk email verification service that handles SMTP verification, role address detection, catch-all detection, and rate limiting at scale.
+This tool is ideal for checking a domain before a new email integration, verifying a contact's address before an important send, or auditing your own domain's authentication posture.

 Does this tool store my queries?

-No. All DNS queries are made directly from your browser to Google's and Cloudflare's DNS over HTTPS resolvers.
-The disposable domain check queries Kickbox's open API and a public GitHub-hosted domain list.
-No data is transmitted to or stored on best-tempmail.com servers.
-The domain you check and the results are not logged or retained.
-All DNS queries run from your browser via Cloudflare DoH -- no data about the domains or email addresses you check is stored on any server.
+No. All DNS queries run directly from your browser to Google's DNS over HTTPS (dns.google) and Cloudflare's DNS over HTTPS (cloudflare-dns.com) resolvers.
+The disposable domain check queries Kickbox's public open API and a GitHub-hosted domain list.
+No queries, domains, or results are transmitted to or stored on Best-TempMail servers.
+The checks are entirely client-side.
+Your browser makes the API calls directly.

 Get Free Temp Mail ->